chirag-manchanda/chirag-manchanda.github.io/_pages/cv.md

   Fall 2021 - Present

   *Data-driven modeling and Assimilation Methods for Enhancing Urban Air Quality*
-  - Designed a statistical framework integrating mobile and fixed-site pollutant measurements to generate high-resolution and comprehensive pollutant concentration fields, enhancing spatial density and temporal completeness.
+  - Develops a statistical framework that integrates mobile and fixed-site pollutant measurements to generate high-resolution pollutant concentration fields, improving spatial coverage and temporal completeness.
-  - Implemented an innovative inverse modeling routine leveraging diverse pollutant monitoring techniques to improve the accuracy of pollutant emission flux estimates, refining and constraining emission sources.
+  - Implements an advanced inverse modeling approach that assimilates data from diverse monitoring strategies to enable hyper-local Bayesian correction of pollutant emission estimates.
-  - Developed a dynamical controllability framework to assess optimal control strategies for reducing pollution exposure levels and disparities, providing valuable insights into achieving targeted air quality goals.
+  - Designs an optimal mitigation framework to identify control strategies that achieve ambient air quality standards with minimal emissions reductions while maximizing equity and climate co-benefits.

 - **Indian Institute of Technology Delhi** |
   _Research Associate_